ISL 2020-21: ATK Mohun Bagan need more goal scorers - Where is David Williams? | Goal.com

 They got off the mark against Kerala Blasters, thanks to a miscommunication between Vincente Gomez and Sergio Cidoncha that allowed Roy Krishna to slot past Albino Gomes.
 Since then the Fijian has netted three of the four goals of his team which has been just enough to spare the blushes for Habas.

 Even Krishna took five attempts to score that fortuituous goal against Blasters and in four matches, he has managed to get just five shots on target.
-The conversion rates have not been great and the team looks heavily dependant on Krishna to provide the goods more often than not.
+It should be a cause of concern for the Spanish tactician that the conversion rates have not been great and the team looks heavily dependant on Krishna to provide the goods more often than not.

 The alarm bells should have rung when they were frustrated by Odisha for more than 90 minutes, a team whose defence has looked shaky and has conceded six goals in four matches.
-A last-minute header from Krishna notched all three points for them.
+Once again thanks to the former Wellington Phoenix striker for popping up at the nick of time to notch up all three points for them.

-Against Jamshedpur they were lucky that Krishna was not flagged offside for the consolation goal in a 2-1 loss, otherwise, the Mariners would have drawn a blank for the first time in the season.
+Against Jamshedpur they were lucky that Krishna was not flagged offside for the consolation goal in a 2-1 loss, otherwise, the Mariners would have drawn a blank.

 Where is David Williams?

-In the previous campaign, the partnership between David Williams and Roy Krishna was scintillating in the opposition half at times.
+In the previous campaign, the partnership between David Williams and Roy Krishna was scintillating in the opposition half.
 Their camaraderie off the pitch reflected in their on the pitch give-and-go.
 It seemed that they had telepathic communication in the way the duo found each other with little effort.

 It is baffling that during a time when the team is clearly struggling to find more goalscoring options, a potent weapon in the form of Williams is not being used.